Millers Lead Internal Quality Control

 The presence of iron in fortified flour is considered a proxy for other nutrients that were included in the premix.
 The iron spot test is formally Method 40-40.01: Iron Qualitative Method as approved by the American Association of Cereal Chemists (AACC).

 The spot test works will for most iron compounds such as ferrous sulfate, ferrous fumarate, and electrolytic iron.
 When flour is fortified with sodium iron EDTA (NaFeEDTA), the test works as long as hydrogen is not used as a reagent.
 See section 5 of the Flour Millers Toolkit for instructions.
+See how to use the iron spot test for fortified rice.

 - Outside Testing: Periodically millers send fortified flour samples to laboratories to be sure that all the specified nutrients are present in the correct amounts.
 This requires sophisticated equipment and careful adherence to protocols because the level of vitamins and minerals is very small compared to the volume of flour.
 Some milling associations or large milling companies have centralized laboratories for this work.
 Premix suppliers have laboratories for testing the nutrient content of their products, and they may provide flour testing services to their customers.